zencart/documentation/content/user/upgrading/detailed_upgrading.md

 ## 1\.
 Preparation

-Unzip a copy of the new version of Zen Cart®, upload it to your webserver into a `demo` folder, and install the new version into a separate database, and include the Demo products.
+Unzip a copy of the new version of Zen Cart, upload it to your webserver into a `demo` folder, and install the new version into a separate database, and include the Demo products.
 This is just for a place for you to play with the new version and get used to its new features.
 These can be deleted after conversion is complete.

 Study the new features, and the documented changes to the template structures, as well as the "changelog".
 Use the demo products in the demo shop as examples.
 See also the supporting documentation provided with the new release.